oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/destroy-environment/destroy-environment.md

 ## Task 1: Destroy job created by Stack

 1. Click the navigation menu in the upper left to show navigation choices.
-Select **Development Services** and then click on **Stack**.
+Select **Developer Services** and then click on **Stacks**.

   ![Steps on how to get to Stack in the OCI navigation menu](./images/stack-in-oci.png "")